artiomn/robotic_arm_firmware/README.md

 # Robotic arm firmware

 This is the firmware for the [robotic arm](https://aliexpress.ru/item/4000867603887.html), which is allow to control it remotely.
-As a remote control device [Sony PS2 Joystick is used](https://aliexpress.ru/item/32882754928.html).
+As a remote control device [Sony PS2 DualShock Controller](https://aliexpress.ru/item/32882754928.html) is used.
+Arduino Uno is used as a control board.

 ## Features